opt-elixir/faktory_worker/configuration.md

 ### Option Definitions

 - `queue` (default: `"default"`) - The name of the queue in Faktory to send jobs to.
-- `retry` (relys on Faktory default) - The number of times the job should retry if it fails.
+- `retry` (relies on Faktory default) - The number of times the job should retry if it fails.
-- `reserve_for` (relys on Faktory default) -The number of seconds the job is reserved for in Faktory before it is considered failed.
+- `reserve_for` (relies on Faktory default) -The number of seconds the job is reserved for in Faktory before it is considered failed.
-- `custom` (relys on Faktory default) - A map of values to be included with the job when it is sent to faktory.
+- `custom` (relies on Faktory default) - A map of values to be included with the job when it is sent to Faktory.
-- `faktory_name` (default: `FaktoryWorker`) - The name of the faktory instance to use when sending the job to Faktory.
+- `faktory_name` (default: `FaktoryWorker`) - The name of the Faktory instance to use when sending the job to Faktory.